AntonyBoucher/BrogueTiles/README.md

 ## Fonts

-Make sure you have installed the following fonts:
+Make sure you have the following fonts installed:

+- Monaco
 - Noto Sans
-- Monaco
 - Consolas
 - Cambria
 - Segoe UI Symbol

-Then open `canvas_fonts/generate font assets.htm` in Chrome on Linux.
+Then open `canvas_fonts/generate_font_tiles.htm` in a web browser.
+Note that different browsers will give slightly different results on different operating systems.
+For instance, Firefox on Windows will give bolder characters than Chrome on Linux.
+Try them and choose the one you prefer.

 Click on one of the suggested versions.
 The page will be busy for about a minute.